-Gestational surrogacy is the common type of surrogacy in India today.
+- Gestational Surrogacy: Gestational surrogacy is the most common type of surrogacy in India today.
 In this process, the surrogate mother carries a baby that is not genetically related to her.
 The embryo is created using in-vitro fertilization (IVF) with the intended parents’ eggs and sperm, or donor eggs and sperm.
 Gestational surrogacy can be further divided into:

-- Full Gestational Surrogacy: The intended mother’s eggs and the intended father’s sperm are used to creating the embryo.
+- Full Gestational Surrogacy: The intended mother’s eggs and the intended father’s sperm are used to create the embryo.

 - Partial Gestational Surrogacy: Either the intended mother’s eggs or the intended father’s sperm is combined with a donor’s eggs or sperm to create the embryo.

 - Altruistic Surrogacy: Altruistic surrogacy is an arrangement in which the surrogate mother does not receive any financial compensation beyond reimbursement for medical and pregnancy-related expenses.
 Often, the surrogate is a close friend or family member of the intended parents who agrees to help them have a child out of love and compassion.

 - Commercial Surrogacy: In commercial surrogacy, the surrogate mother receives financial compensation in addition to the reimbursement for medical and pregnancy-related expenses.
 This type of surrogacy is legal in some countries and US states, while it is prohibited or heavily regulated in others.